Auties00/Cobalt/README.md

    - Image

      ```java
-     var image = ImageMessage.newImageMessageBuilder() // Create a new image message builder
+     var image = ImageMessage.simpleBuilder() // Create a new image message builder
-           .mediaConnection(api.store().mediaConnection()) // The media connection to use for the upload
            .media(media) // Set the image of this message
            .caption("A nice image") // Set the caption of this message
            .build(); // Create the message